turnkeyisp/blog/data/blog/inbound-sales-call-training.md

 TurnkeyISP trains employees to input the customer information into the webform.
 This keeps all the new customer signups going through a single channel and creates a single repository of signup information that can be easily referenced in the future.

 ## 4\.
-Reference TurnkeyISP's telco client documentation
+Reference TurnkeyISP's client documentation

 ![internal client documentation](/blog/static/images/internal-documentation.png)